 Requirement SG1 Cryptographic solutions used within the eUICC ecosystem SHALL offer strength at least conform to NIST cryptographic recommendations in NIST SP800-57 [20].
 SG2 Past or future communications associated with Profile download and installation, between the SM-DP and the eUICC, whenever trappable by third party SHALL NOT be recoverable based upon the compromise of a single long-term key used for message encryption.
 A similar requirement for Platform Management is for further study.
-SG3 G3 The certificate chains SHALL be highly secure, highly reliable and verifiable.
+SG3 The certificate chains SHALL be highly secure, highly reliable and verifiable.
 SG4 All cryptographic keys SHALL be kept in secure environment (e.g. HSM, eUICC).
 SG5 The keys used by the EUM for eUICC Certificate generation SHALL be stored in a secure environment (i.e. in a Hardware Security Module).

 SG6 The solution SHALL NOT prevent a further release allowing the capability to upgrade the network authentication algorithms used within the ecosystem.
-SG7 SHALL NOT challenge the security of the overall ecosystem once interconnected.
-The architecture SHALL provide an interoperable solution including on the base of its SG8 SG9 Multiple Roles and functions MAY be played by a single Actor as long as: 1.
+SG7 The architecture SHALL provide a flexible solution including on the base of its security principles, meaning the security applied to a subsystem of the global ecosystem SHALL NOT challenge the security of the overall ecosystem once interconnected.
+SG8 The architecture SHALL provide an interoperable solution including on the base of its security principles, meaning the security applied to a subsystem of the global ecosystem SHALL NOT challenge the security of the overall ecosystem once interconnected.
+SG9 Multiple Roles and functions MAY be played by a single Actor as long as: 1.
 It respects local lawful obligations; 2.
 It does not lower the overall security level of the system; 3.
 It does not conflict with own Operator security policies (e.g. force an operator to share its secrets with a third party).
 SG10 The Operator and the M2M SP SHALL be able to reject to use a non-trusted system for the Embedded UICC management.